tinkerbeast/gto/README.md

 ### About
 * * * * * * * * * * * * * * *
-With programming languages becoming more and more 'high-level', estimating the performance of a block of code is no longer very straight-forward. **gto** is performance benchmark based on application specific tests rather than generic performance test.
-The tests are based on the [V8 benchmark suite](http://v8.googlecode.com/svn/data/benchmarks/v7/run.html).
+For developers who want to compare the relative performance of different languages / runtime environments **gto** is a benchmarking tool that is application oriented and written in multiple languages.
+Unlike most benchmarking suites which focus on generic performance of the native platform, this tool compares the application specific performances on the native platform as well as different runtimes.

+### License
+* * * * * * * * * * * * * * *
+This project is licensed under the GNU GPL version 3 or greater.

 ### Usage
 * * * * * * * * * * * * * * *